leancodepl/flutter-at-mini/labs/week7/README.md

    ```shell
    flutterfire configure
    ```
+   After this step, a `firebase_options.dart` file should be generated.

 5. Initialize Firebase from Dart.
-   Inside `_AppState`, use the generated options and `Firebase.initializeApp` to start the initialization.
+   In `main.dart`, inside `_AppState`, use the generated options and `Firebase.initializeApp` to start the initialization.

 6. Run the app to check if Firebase gets initialized properly.